-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining split barrel samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.

-Eighteen soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1 included in the Illustration Section of this report.
-These borings were drilled to depths of 7 to 12 feet below the presently existing ground surface.
+Thirteen soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled to a depth of 15 feet each below the presently existing ground surface.
 Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.